Brookfield Beautification Commission (BBC)

 PROJECT N.I.C.E.
 (Neighbors Involved in a Clean Environment)

 A village-wide volunteer service day held each spring and fall in Brook-field.
 Residents donate one morning of their time to give our parks, schools, train stations and outdoor public areas a good outdoor cleaning.
 Gardens are weeded and planted, trees mulched, small branches picked up, walkways swept and litter collected.
 Special projects are also planned for each event.

-Work sites will be assigned at the time of registration.
-Light refreshments will be provided to volunteers in Village Hall before heading out.
 Maps, bags, some gloves and tools are also provided.
 We encourage volunteers to also bring their own tools such as rakes, shovels for mulching and hand tools for weeding if at all possible.
 Please label your tools if you bring them.

 PERENNIAL PLANT SWAP

 Free plant exchange!
 Residents are encouraged to bring perennials to this popular spring plant exchange.
 Pots and gardening tools are also accepted.